kamataak/bspam/README.md

 their standard errors will be estimated for all cases in the data by default.

-There are several estimator options and standard error estimation
+There are several estimator options for scoring: maximum likelihood (`"mle"`), maximum a posteriori (`"map"`), expected a posteriori (`"eap"`), and a fully Bayesian approach (`"bayes"`).
+Standard errors can be estimated analytically or via bootstrap, except when `est = "bayes"`, in which case posterior standard deviations are reported.

-options: maximum likelihood (MLE), maximum a posteriori (MAP), expected a posteriori (EAP), and fully Bayesian approach.
-In this example, maximum a priori (MAP) estimators for scoring and analytic approach for estimating standard errors are used.
+In addition to standard scoring, the `scoring()` function supports **censored (truncated) response data** by setting `censoring = TRUE` and supplying a censoring indicator via the `cens` argument.
+Sentence-level testlet scoring also uses the censoring framework internally.

 #### Scoring for All Cases